 - There are concessions available at the station. (hamburgers, nachos, etc.)

 - Palestine is about 3 hours away from Houston.
 There is a small selection of hotels in the area.
+We’ve stayed at the Holiday Inn Express.
 It’s not a very big town.

-Details *check the website for current year dates, times & pricing*
+*Please check the website for current dates, times & pricing*

 Dates: Nov.
 20-22, 27-29; Dec.
 4-6, 11-13, 15-23, 26 & 27